Painting Your House Exterior Using Ladders

-If, despite your best ladder positioning efforts, you still can't quite reach an area, stay safe by employing this final pro painter trick.
+If, despite your best ladder-positioning efforts, you still can't quite reach an area, stay safe by employing this final pro painter trick.
 Paint stores will sell a simple device that allows you to fix a brush onto an extension pole.
-Use a 4 or 6 foot pole, and you can usually cover the gap in your reach.
+Use a four- or six-foot pole, and you can usually cover the gap in your reach.
 Though it take some skill to maneuver a brush on a pole, its certainly better than risking a fall.
-You can also of course attach rollers to an extension pole as needed, and you can bring your paint with you in a bucket on a hook, and with a roller grid so that you don't need to fuss with a paint tray.
+You can also of course attach rollers to an extension pole as needed, and you can bring your paint with you in a bucket on a hook and with a roller grid so that you don't need to fuss with a paint tray.

 Are you comfortable painting your house exterior, or should this task be left to a professional painter?